kbeick/CHC_Thesis/README.md

 OVERVIEW
 ==========
 This project is an implemenation of the Ray Tracing algorithm used to render 3D graphics.
-My algorithm uses Bounding Volume Hierarchies, data structures that accelerate ray tracing, in partiular its intersection detection process.
-This code loads data from .obj files and stores the model as its constituent geometric objects.
-These objects are inserted into a BVH and then the ray tracing algorithm uses the BVH to efficiently generate a 3D rendering of the model via ray tracing (.png file).
+My algorithm uses Bounding Volume Hierarchies, data structures that accelerate the Ray Tracing process.
+This code loads data from .obj files and stores the model(s) as its constituent geometric objects.
+These objects are inserted into a BVH and then the ray tracing algorithm uses the BVH to efficiently generate a 3D rendering of the model (.png file) via Ray Tracing.

-The code allows for some customization to the BVH and ray tracing process, letting the user define some of the parameters:
+The code allows for some customization to the BVH and the ray tracing process, letting the user define some of the parameters:
 - construction method used to generate BVH (top-down or bottom-up)
 - branching factor of the BVH (2,4,8)
 - depth of the trace (primary rays only, include secondary rays, etc.)